 Since its introduction over a decade ago, bitcoin has become a household name around the globe.
 Even today, this popular cryptocurrency continues to generate headlines, driving a growing awareness of the digital asset class.
-Although there are now over 2,900 altcoins in circulation, bitcoin accounts for more than two-thirds of total market cap.
+Although there are now thousands of altcoins in circulation, bitcoin accounts for more than two-thirds of total market cap.

 However, for those choosing to invest in this emerging asset, the journey has been famously volatile.
 After climbing to unprecedented heights through 2017, the price of bitcoin began to plummet early the following year.
 Now, with a year-long crypto winter behind us, digital asset prices have seen substantial appreciation.